cPanelPeter/rblcheck/readme.txt

 -bash-4.1# ./rblcheck
 rblcheck
-   --main checks the main IP address.
+   --mainip checks the main IP address.
    --allips checks all IP addresses on the server.
    --listips lists all IP addresses on the server.
+   --listrbls lists all RBL's that can be checked.
+   --rbl [RBL NAME] check only the RBL selected.
+Can have multiple --rbl values.
    --listedonly only displays information if an IP address is listed in an RBL.
-   --checkip [IP ADDRESS] - checks an IP address not associated with this server --help (you're looking at it!)
+   --checkip [IP ADDRESS] - checks an IP address not associated with this server --mail - sends email to the root user account if any IP is found to be listed.
+   --help (you're looking at it!)

 So to check the servers main IP address to see if it's listed on any RBL's you might enter:

--bash-4.1# ./rblcheck --main --listedonly
+-bash-4.1# ./rblcheck --mainip --listedonly
 Checking IP 208.74.121.106

 cbl.abuseat.org: [LISTED] (127.0.0.2)